yuzd/HttpClientFactory/README.md

 //useage 1： same Host use same HttpClient PerHostHttpClientFactory perHostHttpClientFactory = new PerHostHttpClientFactory();// can be static HttpClient client = perHostHttpClientFactory.GetHttpClient("http://www.baidu.com");
+//or you can set timeout for perFactory
+HttpClient client = perHostHttpClientFactory.GetHttpClient("http://www.baidu.com",TimeSpan.FromSeconds(10));

 //useage 2： per url use per HttpClient PerUrlHttpClientFactory perUrlHttpClientFactory = new PerUrlHttpClientFactory();